JUB-Yoush/personal-site/src/routes/blog/jp1.md

 significantly less! but still over two thousand.

-Kanji feel redundant, as not only could every Kanji be written out as it's equivalent hiragana, but considering it sometimes takes so many more strokes to write then it's equivalent kana reading
+Kanji feel redundant, every Kanji could be written out as it's equivalent hiragana, and it sometimes takes so many more strokes to write a kanji then it's equivalent hiragana reading

 The Kanji for "embroidery pattern" (they get very specific) is 黻, 17 strokes. the reading for that Kanji is "aya" (あや), which is only 6 strokes.